-Cocaine is a street drug that is abused in a number of ways.
+Cocaine is a street drug that is used in a number of ways.
 Cocaine can be snorted, smoked, injected, or inhaled, in a process referred to as freebasing.
 Almost all cocaine is cut with different substances, and the person using cocaine has no idea what it is cut with.
 Sometimes, cocaine is cut with other stimulant drugs, like Adderall.

 Almost two million people reported abusing cocaine within the past 30 days, according to the 2017 National Drug Threat Assessment.
 Approximately 968,000 people started using cocaine in 2015.

-With the number of people misusing both cocaine and Adderall, it would not be unheard-of for people to abuse both drugs.
+With the number of people misusing both cocaine and Adderall, it would not be unheard-of for people to use both drugs.
 Having cocaine and Adderall in their system at the same time can be dangerous, addictive and unpredictable.